LEGAL

 8. RELATIONSHIP OF THE PARTIES

 • 8.1.
-Agency shall provide the Services under the general direction of Client or Investor, but Agency shall determine, in Agency’s sole discretion, the manner and means by which the Services are accomplished.
-For Clients this Agreement does not create a partnership and neither party is authorized to act as Agent or bind the other party except as expressly stated in this Agreement.
-All rights, if any, granted to Client are contractual in nature and are wholly defined by the express written Agreement of the parties and the various terms and conditions of this Agreement.
+Agency shall provide the Services under the general direction of the Client, but the Agency shall determine, in Agency’s sole discretion, the manner and means by which the Services are accomplished.
+For Clients this Agreement does not create a partnership and neither party is authorised to act as Agent or bind the other party except as expressly stated in this Agreement.

 • 8.4.
 No Exclusivity: The parties expressly acknowledge that this Agreement does not create an exclusive relationship between the parties.
 Client is free to engage others to perform services of the same or similar nature to those provided by Agency, and Agency shall be entitled to offer and provide design services to others, solicit other Clients and advertise the services offered by Agency.